 The Cut-Through Switching is another method of switching, as shown in Figure 2; this method starts the forwarding process when the destination MAC address of an incoming frame and the egress port has been determined.
 The advantage to this method is the ability to switch data earlier than store-and-forward method.
 The primary characteristics of cut-through switching are the following:

 A switch using the cut-through method make forwarding immediately when it has found the destination MAC address of the frame in its MAC address table.
 The switch doesn’t need to wait for the complete frame to receive like store-and-forward method.

 A switch using the cut-through method can quickly decide because of ASICs and MAC controller.
-The cut-through method needs to check a larger portion of a frame’s headers for additional filtering purposes.
-For example, the switch can examine source MAC address; destination MAC, and the Ether Type fields which are total 14 bytes and also examine an additional 40 bytes in order to carry out more difficult functions Layers 3 and 4.
+The cut-through method needs to check a larger part of a frame’s headers for more filtering purposes.
+For example, the switch can check source MAC address; destination MAC, and the Ether Type fields which are total 14 bytes and check an extra 40 bytes to carry out more difficult functions Layers 3 and 4.

 Fragment Free Switching

 It is a modified form of a cut-through switching.
 In this form of switching the switch waits for the collision window (64 bytes) to pass before forwarding the frame.
 Each frame will be checked into the data field to make sure there is no fragmentation has occurred.
 This is provides enhanced error checking than cut-through; without any further latency and delay.
 The lower latency speed of cut-through switching makes it more suitable for high-performance computing (HPC) applications that need process-to-process latencies of 10 microseconds or less.